 A Smooth Process and Long-Term Trust

-When you’re making the largest purchase of your life, you need someone you can trust at your side.
+When you’re making such a large and important purchase, you need someone you can trust at your side.
 The home buying process can be complicated, and having a lender to guide you through the process is invaluable in making the best decisions to benefit your budget and your lifestyle.

 Your lender will serve as a subject matter expert, guiding you through each transition as well as answering your questions.
+They will let you know exactly what you need to bring to your closing.
+They will also walk through all the terms of the loan with you before you close so that you know what all the costs are.
 This assistance will empower you as a consumer and give you knowledge that will benefit you long-term.

 Ongoing Support After the Sale

 When you connect with a Homes for Heroes lender, remember that relationship doesn’t have to disappear once you’ve purchased your home.
 Your lender can provide ongoing support throughout the life of your home.
-Need to refinance?
-Contact your lender, they can help.
-Ready to move again?
-Your lender will be there for you.
+If you need to refinance or move again, your lender will be there for you as well.

-As you begin your partnership with your lender, don’t be afraid to ask questions about what other ways they can help you.
+As you begin your partnership with your lender, don’t be afraid to ask questions.
 It’s always good to know what other options you can explore.

 Getting Your Questions Answered

 If you’re a hero in the market for a new home and you have questions, we can help.
 At Homes for Heroes, our passion is to help heroes like you achieve the goal of home ownership.
-Contact us today to learn more about our programs and to see how Homes for Heroes can support you.
-To date, we’ve helped more than 38,000 heroes buy, sell or refinance a home and we can’t wait to help you too.
-Contact us today.
+Sign up today to learn more about our programs and to see how Homes for Heroes can support you.
+To date, we’ve helped more than 43,000 heroes buy, sell or refinance a home and we can’t wait to help you too.